RyotaMaeno1227/OSS_CAE_FEM_salome/chrono-C-all/README.md

 intermediate constraint distances.
 Success criteria: the output includes `Constraint stabilized within tolerance` and the process exits with code 0.
+Repro notes: run from the repo root, capture stdout if needed (`./tests/test_distance_constraint_stabilization > /tmp/constraint_log.txt`).
+No artifacts are generated; only stdout is produced.

 Additional regression tests are available via `make test` (see the top-level `Makefile`).
 Notable examples: